nhanluongoe/react-stacked-toast/README.md

 If you find a bug or want to request a feature, please open an issue [here](https://github.com/nhanluongoe/react-stacked-toast/issues/new/choose)

-## 🌟 Show your support
+## 🌟 Support

 If you like this project, please consider giving it a star on GitHub.
+It's a huge encouragement for me.
 Thank you!

 ## 🪪 LICENSE